CliffCloud/Leaflet.Sleep/README.md

         // defines whether the user is prompted on how to wake map
         sleepNote: true,

-        // should hovering wake the map? (only non-touch devices)
+        // should hovering wake the map? (non-touch devices only)
         hoverToWake: true,

-        // specify a custom message to notify users how to wake on non-touch device
+        // a message to inform users about waking the map
-        wakeMessage: ('Click ' + (hoverToWake?' or Hover ' : '') + 'to Wake'),
+        wakeMessage: 'Click or Hover to Wake',

-        // specify a custom message to notify users how to wake on touch device
-        wakeMessageTouch: 'Touch to Wake',

-        // whether to show an extra map control on touch devices to sleep map after waking
-        sleepButtonOnTouch: true,

-        // Position of sleep button (allowed values topright, topleft, bottomright or bottomleft)
-        sleepButtonPosition: 'topright',

-        // Label of sleep button
+        // a constructor for a control button
-        sleepButtonText: 'Disable map',
+        sleepButton: L.Control.sleepMapControl,

         // opacity (between 0 and 1) of inactive map
         sleepOpacity: .7